mickelson/attract/Layouts.md

       - `RotateScreen.Right`
       - `RotateScreen.Flip`
       - `RotateScreen.Left`
-   * `page_size` - Get/set the number of entries to jump each time the "Page Up" or "Page Down" button is pressed.
+   * `page_size` - Get/set the number of entries to jump each time the "Next Page" or "Previous Page" button is pressed.
    * `preserve_aspect_ratio` - Get/set whether the overall layout aspect ratio
      should be preserved by the frontend.
 Default value is false.
    * `time` - Get the number of millseconds that the layout has been showing.